Decentralized-ID/decentralized-id.github.io/awesome-sovrin/README.md

 **Protocol, Governance, and the Surrounding Ecosystem**

 Much of the material in this document came from [/awesome-decentralized-id](../README.md).\
-However, there is additional material here that's not found there.
+However, there is one contains attitional material regarding the Sovrin ecosystem, and Hyperledger Indy.

 Work in Progress—Pull Requests Welcome.